hjoliver/cylc-doc/src/tutorial/runtime/introduction.rst

    Waiting
       :term:`Tasks <task>` wait for their dependencies to be satisfied before running.
-In the meantime they are in the "Waiting" state.
+During this time, they are in the *waiting* state.
+   Preparing
+      When a :term:`task's <task>` dependencies have been met it is ready for job submission.
+During the *preparing*  phase the :term:`job script` is prepared and submitted to the specified :term.:`job runner`.
    Submitted
-      When a :term:`task's <task>` dependencies have been met it is ready for submission.
-During this phase the :term:`job script` is created.
-      The :term:`job` is then submitted to the specified :term:`job runner`.
+      Once submitted to the :term:`job runner`, the task remains in the *submitted* state until it starts executing.
-      There is more about this in the :ref:`next section
+      There is more about this in the :ref:`next section <tutorial-job-runner>`.
-      <tutorial-job-runner>`.
    Running
-      A :term:`task` is in the "Running" state as soon as the :term:`job` is executed.
+      A :term:`task` is in the *running* state while its job is executing.
    Succeeded
-      If the :term:`job` submitted by a :term:`task` has successfully completed (i.e. there is zero return code) then it is said to have succeeded.
+      If the :term:`job` submitted by a :term:`task` has successfully completed (i.e. there is a zero return code) then it enters the *succeeded* state.

-   These descriptions, and a few more (e.g. failed), are called the :term:`task states <task state>`.
+   There are several other task states as well, such as *failed*.

 .. ifslides::